mathiaspeters/raekna/docs/functionality.md

 **Maximum**

-Returns the larger value of the inputs.
+Returns the larger of the two inputs.
 ```
 max(left, right)
 maximum(left, right)